David-Smile/chatbot-project/README.md

-# 🤖 Cloud AI Chatbot
+# 🤖 Simple Cloud AI Chatbot

 This is a simple AI-powered chatbot built with **Node.js** and **Express.js** that uses cloud-based large language models (LLMs) for intelligent responses.